Brisbane Family Law Centre

 Our Team Profiles

-Charles Letts joined the BFLC team in June 2013 to complete his Practical Legal Training.
-We were impressed by Charles’ attention to detail and legal knowledge, and as such he has now joined the team on a permanent basis as Graduate Lawyer.
+Charles Letts was admitted to the Supreme Court of Queensland in January 2014.
+Charles first joined the BFLC team in June 2013 to complete his Practical Legal Training.
+We were impressed by Charles’ attention to detail and legal knowledge, and as such he joined the team on a permanent basis as Graduate Lawyer prior to his admission.

 Sam Gray joined the BFLC team on a full-time basis in June 2012 as a Graduate Lawyer.
 In January 2013 he was Admitted to the Supreme Court of Queensland.